jakeberv/jakeberv.github.io/_pages/talks.md

 <style>
 .talks-entry {
   display: grid;
-  grid-template-columns: 3fr 1.5fr;
+  grid-template-columns: 3fr 2fr; /* Adjusted for proper alignment */
-  column-gap: 5px; /* Adjusted gap for closer proximity */
+  column-gap: 30px; /* Increased gap for more space between description and video */
-  align-items: center;
+  align-items: start;
+  margin-bottom: 2em;
 }

+.talks-content, .talks-video {
+  padding: 10px;
+}

 .talks-video {
   position: relative;
-}
+  padding-top: 0; /* Remove padding from the top for better alignment of the play button */ }

 .talks-video a {